safenetcorp/ProtoEngine-Linux/README.md

 **LINUX VERSION NOW!!**

 ---

-## ✨ Features
+## 📰 What's New?

-- Linux Support
+- Linux Support!
-- Music Starter
+- Added the ability to turn on music!
+- Building script was modified to better!
 ---

 ## 📦 Dependencies